 Incredibly, "MTP" put a noted defender of segregation on the panel, Richmond Times-Dispatch columnist James J. Kilpatrick, who had debated Dr. King in 1960 over the legitimacy of the movement.

 While Kilpatrick played to the states-rights crowd, another panelist bore in on a subject popular with white conservatives.

 “Dr. King," he asked, "have communists infiltrated the movement?”

 “The philosophical undergirdings of our movement would make communism impossible," Dr. King calmly replied, since the civil rights movement, unlike communism, was "based on a philosophy of nonviolence.”

-“You said that if the war in Vietnam is escalated it may be necessary to engage in civil disobedience,” asked Spivak.
+“You said that if the war in Vietnam is escalated it may be necessary to engage in civil disobedience,” he asked.
 “What did you mean by that?”